top of page

 About Julie Hsieh

-Islander Julie Hsieh grew up in Dallas, Texas, and has lived on Mercer Island from 2008 to 2014, and since 2021.
+Islander Julie Hsieh has lived on Mercer Island for 10 years, from 2008 to 2014, and since 2021.
+She grew up in Texas, and lived in California before relocating to the Pacific Northwest when her husband got a job at Microsoft.
 She is an artist and CEO/Founder of Yuan Ru Art Center in Bellevue.
 Prior to pursuing a career in the arts, she was a family physician with her own private practice from 2007-2014 in Bellevue.
 She has a Bachelor of Arts in Human Biology from Stanford University, Medical Doctorate from Baylor College of Medicine, and completed her family medicine residency at UC Irvine.

-In 2014, Julie and her family moved to Taipei, where she discovered her love for art.
-She simultaneously developed as an artist and launched her first gallery, Yuan Ru Gallery.
-Back on Mercer Island since the summer of 2021, Julie is grateful to have the chance to give back to the beautiful community of Mercer Island.
+In 2014, Julie and her family moved to Taipei, where she discovered her passion for visual arts as an artist.
+Back on Mercer Island since 2021, Julie is grateful to have the chance to give back to the wonderful community of Mercer Island through serving our community.
+She hopes to continue her stewardship as a member of Mercer Island City Council, Position 7.

 bottom of page